PWM Vs. MPPT Solar Charge Controller

 PWM charge controllers are the lowest-cost option.
 You can find PWM solar charge controllers for $15 to $25, but those are generally the lowest quality variety.
 You can expect a decent PWM solar charge controller to set you back about $40 or $50.

 When using multiple solar panels in a PWM setup, it's important to note that you generally have to put those panels in parallel.
-This means you cannot increase your system voltage and will have to spend a lot of money on heavy cabling.
+This means you cannot increase your system voltage and will have to spend more money on cabling than you would if you had an MPPT solar charge controller that supported higher voltages.

-MPPT charge controllers cost more.
-The average PWM charge controller costs around $100 and the nicer ones are in the $150 to $250 range.
+With all the added features, you can expect MPPT charge controllers to cost more money, and they do.
+The average MPPT charge controller costs around $100 and the nicer ones are in the $150 to $250 range.

 Solar Array Size